v0rl0x/Golang-url-and-ip-Title-and-Header-fetcher/README.md

 Script will automatically output header data/banner data and title data if command line arg isn't specified.

+The -url flag can handle multiple urls, for example -url urls.txt, one URL per line such as /db/

 Zmap can also be piped into the program.

 Threads is the number of concurrect connections, for example if you put 5000 threads it will scan 5000 ips/urls consecutively.